 - Database: The database/schema name in your catalog.

-- Workgroup: The Athena workgroup to use for queries (default:
+- Workgroup: The Athena workgroup to use for queries.
+If left blank, defaults to

 Authentication Methods

-- Secret Access Key: Your AWS secret key
+- Secret Access Key: Your AWS secret access key

 S3 Data Formats